Joey Wendle Player Props: Marlins vs. Braves

 Joey Wendle At The Plate

-- Wendle is batting .288 with eight doubles, two triples, a home run and eight walks.
+- Wendle has eight doubles, two triples, a home run and eight walks while batting .279.

-- Wendle will look to extend his four-game hitting streak.
-He's batting .476 during his last outings.

-- He has homered in one of 42 games, and in 0.7% of his plate appearances.
+- He has gone deep in one of 43 games, and in 0.7% of his plate appearances.

-- Wendle has driven in a run in seven games this season (16.7%), including one multiple-RBI game.
+- In seven games this year, Wendle has picked up an RBI, with more than one RBI once.

-- In 12 of 42 games this year, he has scored, and three of those games included multiple runs.
+- He has scored in 12 of 43 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.